Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Michel's comment
 * Snapmaker's return policy
-* the specifications of the machine
+* The specifications of the machine
-* the horsepower of Tesla Model 3
+* The horsepower of Tesla Model 3

 ## 可读性